Serving

 Writing the Anonymized Science Program

-Proposers are required to write the proposal abstract and the Science Program in an anonymized format that does not explicitly identify the team members or their institutions.
-Use of this template, provided in Word and Latex is required.
+Proposers are required to write the proposal abstract and the Science Program in an anonymized format using this template, provided in Word and Latex.

 Below are some guidelines to help with the anonymization process.